 As more employees blend business and leisure trips, expense reports become more challenging to complete accurately.
 Companies that do not establish clear boundaries for personal and business expenses risk allowing receipts for personal expenses to get caught up in the mix.

-Navan is a travel management company (TMC) that can help bring the blurry line between work and play into focus.
+Navan is a travel and expense management company that can help bring the blurry line between work and play into focus.
 To reduce common travel risks like fraud, errors, and mistakes, an all-in-one corporate travel, cards, and expense management solution helps enforce travel policies at the point of purchase.
 For example, the expense will be automatically denied if an employee attempts to charge a coffee on a non-business travel day.
-Functionality like that can reduce rogue spending for the company and eliminate the need to track expenses and submit them for approval altogether.

 Travelers around the world book business, personal, and bleisure travel with Navan for a trusted, quality experience.
 Schedule a demo or get up and running with Navan in just 5 minutes.